 - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
-In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.00%. - Employee contributions were assumed to be made at the member contribution rates in effect for each year, including the scheduled increase in SB 18-200.
-Employee contributions for future plan members were used to reduce the estimated amount of total service costs for future plan members. - Employer contributions were assumed to be made at rates equal to the fixed statutoryrates specified in law for each year, including the scheduled increase in SB 18-200.
-Employer contributions also include current and estimated future AED and SAED, until the actuarial value funding ratio reaches 103%, at which point, the AED and SAED will each drop 0.50% every year until they are zero.
+In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.00 percent. - Employee contributions were assumed to be made at the member contribution rates in effect for each year, including the required adjustments resulting from the 2018 AAP assessment, statutorily recognized July 1, 2021, and effective July 1, 2022.
+Employee contributions for future plan members were used to reduce the estimated amount of total service costs for future plan members. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law for each year, including the required adjustments resulting from the 2018 AAP assessment, and the additional 0.50%, resulting from the 2020 AAP assessment, statutorily recognized July 1, 2021, and effective July 1, 2022.
+Employer contributions also include current and estimated future AED and SAED, until the actuarial value funding ratio reaches 103 percent, at which point the AED and SAED will each drop 0.50 percent every year until they are zero.
 Additionally, estimated employer contributions reflect reductions for the funding of the AIR and retiree health care benefits.
-For future plan members, employer contributions were further reduced by the estimated amount of total service costs for future plan members not financed by their member contributions. - Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - The AIR balance was excluded from the initial fiduciary net position, as, per statute, AIR amounts cannot be used to pay benefits until transferred to either the retirement benefits reserve or the survivor benefits reserve, as appropriate.
-AIR transfers to the fiduciary net position and the subsequent AIR benefit payments were estimated and included in the projections. - Benefit payments and contributions were assumed to be made at the middle of the year.
+For future plan members, employer contributions were further reduced by the estimated amount of total service costs for future plan members not financed by their member contributions. - Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate.

+- The AIR balance was excluded from the initial FNP, as, per statute, AIR amounts cannot be used to pay benefits until transferred to either the retirement benefits reserve or the survivor benefits reserve, as appropriate.
+AIR transfers to the FNP position and the subsequent AIR benefit payments were estimated and included in the projections. - The projected benefit payments reflect the lowered annual increase cap, from 1.25% to 1.00%, resulting from the 2020 AAP assessment, statutorily recognized July 1, 2021, and effective July 1, 2022. - Benefit payments and contributions were assumed to be made at the middle of the year.

-Based on the above assumptions and methods, LGDTF's fiduciary net position was projected to be available to make all projected future benefit payments of current members.
+Based on the above assumptions and methods, the Trust Fund's FNP was projected to be available to make all projected future benefit payments of current members.
 Therefore, the long-term expected rate of return of 7.25 percent on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 The discount rate determination does not use the municipal bond index rate, and therefore, the discount rate is 7.25 percent.
 There was no change in the discount rate from the prior measurement date.

-Sensitivity of the District's proportionate share of the net pension liability to changes in the discount rate.
-The following presents the proportionate share of the net pension liability calculated using the discount rate of 7.25 percent, as well as what the proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.25 percent) or 1-percentage-point higher (8.25 percent) than the current rate:
+Sensitivity of the proportionate share of the net pension liability (asset) to changes in the discount rate

+The following presents the Trust Fund's proportionate share of the net pension liability (asset) calculated using the discount rate of 7.25 percent, as well as what the proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.25 percent) or 1-percentage-point higher (8.25 percent) than the current rate:

-1% Decrease (6.25%) Current 1% Increase (8.25%) District's proportionate share of the net pension liability \$ 1,232,073 \$ 534,847 \$ (47,247)
+1% Decrease Current Discount 1% Increase (8.25%) Proportionate share of the net pension liability (asset) \$ 607,440 \$ (88,592) \$ (670,793)